novatecstack/python-bootcamp/Module-10_Python_Libraries_and_Modules/Readme.md

 # Python's Module, Package and Library

 ## 1. What is `Module` in Python?
-   - The `module` is a simple Python file that contains collections of functions and global variables
+   - The `module` is a basically a bunch of related code saved in a Python file that contains collections of `functions`,`classes` and  `variables`.
    - Modules are with `.py` extension file.
-   - It is an executable file and to organize all the modules we have the concept called Package in Python.
+   - It is an executable file and to organize all the modules, we have the concept called Package in Python.

 ### Examples of Python Modules
    1) Datetime
-   2) Regex
+   2) regex
-   3) Random
+   3) random
+   4) html
+   5) re

 ## 2. What is `Package` in Python?
    - The `package` is a simple directory having collections of modules.